vishakha-ramani/inferno-autoscaler/services/README.md

   - Controller (yellow)

     ```bash
-    go run main.go <controlPeriodInSec>
+    go run main.go <controlPeriodInSec> <isDynamicMode>
     ```

     The control period dictates the frequency with which the Controler goes through a control loop (default 60).
     In addition, the Controler runs as a REST server with an endpoint `/invoke` for on-demand activation of the control loop.
     Hence, **periodic** as well as **aperiodic** modes are supported simultaneously.
     Setting `controlPeriodInSec` to zero makes the Controller run in the **aperiodic** mode only.

     ```bash
     curl http://$CONTROLLER_HOST:$CONTROLLER_PORT/invoke
     ```

     (Default is localhost:3300)

+    Further, there is an option for running the Controller in dynamic mode.
+    This means that, at the beginning of every control cycle, the (static) data files are read (default false).
+    The arguments for the Controller may also be set through the environment variables `INFERNO_CONTROL_PERIOD` and `INFERNO_CONTROL_DYNAMIC`, respectively.
+    The command line arguments override the values of the environment variables.

   - Load Emulator (orange)